frappe/erpnext_documentation/user/manual/en/setting-up/company-setup.md

 ### 1.1 Multi Company Structure

-Let's assume you run a group of companies, some may be larger companies and some may be smaller that are a part of the larger companie(s).
+Let's assume you run a group of companies, some may be larger companies and some may be smaller that are a part of the larger company(s).

 In ERPNext, you can set up multiple companies.
 The company structure can be parallel, i.e., sister companies, parent-child companies, or a combination of both.